-These people generally believe the government, authority and media is looking after them, always tell the truth and places restrictions and imposing laws on the people for the common good and their best interests.
+These people generally believe the government, authority and media are looking after them, always telling the truth and placing restrictions and imposing laws on the people for the common good and their best interests.

 This is what they have been told their entire life and have no reason to believe otherwise.
 They have never been presented with any evidence to the contrary.
 Until now.

-These people generally believe the government, authority and media is NOT looking after them, often lies and manipulates, and places restrictions and imposing laws on the people to create fear and control and serve their own self interests.
+These people generally believe the government, authority and media are NOT looking after them, often lies and manipulates, and place restrictions and impose laws on the people to create fear and control and serve their self-interest.